-Enjoy the perfect cocktails as you relax at the square and watch the sunset.
-Spetses has a number of splendid taverns with solid cocktails and bar snacks.
+Enjoy the perfect cocktails as you relax at the square and admire the sunset.
+Spetses has a number of splendid tavernas with strong cocktails and bar snacks.
 You will find the establishments very classy and the staff very friendly.

 - Beef Carpaccio